icpinto/ai-lifecycle-threats/production/ml-metadata-store.md

 # ML Metadata Store

-Tracks lineage and provenance of models/data in production (dataset versions, code commits, hyperparameters, metrics, environment).
-Crucial for compliance, governance, and debugging.
+The metadata store is a system that tracks the lineage and provenance of models and data in production.
+It typically logs details like which dataset version and training code commit produced a given model, what hyperparameters were used, evaluation metrics, and environment details.
+Essentially, it’s an audit trail and catalog for models and experiments, crucial for compliance, governance, and debugging.

 ## Attack surfaces